Clost

 We’re real clost - see each other ever’ day.

-other spellings: close, near, nearby, not far, right there, real near, and close by
+variations: close, near, nearby, not far, right there, real near, close by

 ★ "Clost" almost always refers to *nearness.* For shutting something (like "close the door"), folks usually keep the standard form "close." ★